orientechnologies/orientdb-docs/tinkerpop3/OrientDB-TinkerPop3.md

 and start OrientDB to automatically start the embedded Gremlin Server.
 The configuration of the Gremlin Server is in `$ORIENTDB_HOME/config`.

+When using the embedded version by default the Authentication manager authenticate the users against OrientDB server user with permission `gremlin.server`.

 ### Install OrientDB-Gremlin

 Download the latest Gremlin Server distribution [here](https://tinkerpop.apache.org/)